dascritch/cpu-audio/API.md

-seekElementAt(audiotag, seconds) |                               | will jump the `<audio>` to a position in seconds (number only) findInterface(child)             | HTMLElement or null           | For any ShadowDOM element, will returns its parent interface container findContainer(child)             | CpuAudioElement.`CPU` or null | For any `<audio>` tag or its child tag, will returns the element `CPU` API findCurrentPlaylist()            | array                         | Returns an array of the current playing playlist
+seekElementAt(audiotag, seconds) |                               | will jump the `<audio>` to a position in seconds (number only) findInterface(child)             | HTMLElement or null           | For any ShadowDOM element, will returns its parent interface container findContainer(child)             | CpuAudioElement.`CPU` or null | For any `<audio>` tag or its child tag, will returns the element `CPU` API currentPlaylist()                | array                         | Returns an array of the current playing playlist

 Some methods are still not documented, for internal usage, as they may evolve.